Corporate Relations: News and Opportunities

 SIR Y90: The Complete Course was a resounding success again in San Francisco this January.
 150 IRs and 16 of the world's leaders in IO engaged with 13 companies, whose exhibits and hands-on workshops complemented the on-site education provided in the exciting area of interventional radiology.
 Check out this album from the 2016 Y90 course.

-Every year, SIRF’s Summer Medical Student Research Internship program introduces medical students early in their studies to interventional radiology research and medical device development.
+Every year, the SIR Foundation Summer Medical Student Research Internship program introduces medical students early in their studies to interventional radiology research and medical device development.
 We have an opportunity for our corporate partners to serve as a Corporate Host Site and Mentor to the students selected for the internship this summer.
 Learn more and/or click here to apply to the program directly.
-Please contact Audrey Ford at email@example.com with any questions.
+Please contact Audrey Ford at firstname.lastname@example.org with any questions.